awsdocs/aws-php-developers-guide/doc_source/guide_credentials_provider.rst

     ]);

-By default, this credential provider will inherit the configured region which will be used the StsClient to assume the role.
+By default, this credential provider will inherit the configured region which will be used by the StsClient to assume the role.
 Optionally, a full StsClient can be provided.
 Credentials should be set as ``false`` on any provided StsClient.

 .. code-block:: php